 (b) calculating the time within which the worker may apply for an order of an arbitrator under section 61(3).

 [Regulation 7 amended in Gazette 29 Oct 1993 p.
 5930; 13 Apr 1999 p.
 1532; 18 Nov 2011 p.
-4820.]
+4820; 25 Mar 2014 p.
+821.]

+7A.
+Form of progress certificate of capacity

+Form 4A in Appendix 1 is prescribed as a certificate for the purposes of section 61(1) of the Act.

+[Regulation 7A inserted in Gazette 25 Mar 2014 p.
+821.]

 8. Frequency and time of medical examinations (Act s.
 66)

-(1) A worker who receives a First Medical Certificate (Form 3) under the Act which nominates a medical review of the worker within a period of 14 days from the date the certificate is issued cannot be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer before a period of one month has elapsed from the date the certificate is issued.
+(1) A worker who receives a first certificate of capacity (Form 3) under the Act which nominates a medical review of the worker within a period of 14 days from the date the certificate is issued cannot be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer before a period of one month has elapsed from the date the certificate is issued.

-(2) A worker who receives a First Medical Certificate (Form 3) under the Act which does not nominate a medical review of the worker within a period of 14 days from the date the certificate is issued may be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer at any time from the date the certificate is issued.
+(2) A worker who receives a first certificate of capacity (Form 3) under the Act which does not nominate a medical review of the worker within a period of 14 days from the date the certificate is issued may be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer at any time from the date the certificate is issued.

-(3) A worker who fails to attend a medical review, nominated on a First Medical Certificate in accordance with subregulation (1), may be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer at any time from the date of that non-attendance.
+(3) A worker who fails to attend a medical review, nominated on a first certificate of capacity in accordance with subregulation (1), may be required, under section 64 or 65 of the Act, to submit himself for examination by a medical practitioner provided by the employer at any time from the date of that non-attendance.

 (4) An employer shall not require a worker to attend an examination under section 64 or 65 of the Act —